axvr/Vivid-Legacy.vim/CONTRIBUTING.md

 1. Please squash your commits to minimize the log pollution.
 This is more of a convenience for the maintainer who pulls.
 If you are unfamiliar, see [here](http://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/).

-2. Clearly describe what you aim to fix or add to Vundle.
+2. Clearly describe what you aim to fix or add to Vivid.

 3. Try to minimize code changes and use existing style/functions.